sonofpius/enterprise-network-segmentation-security-lab/lab-guide.md

-\---
+---

-\# 11.
-Phase 8 — Configure IT
+# 11. Phase 8 — Configure IT

-&#x20;install Windows Server and configure it as a domain controller.
+install Windows Server and configure it as a domain controller.